satishPujars/DataBox-DIsk-Recurring-Order/README.md

 III.
 Copy data from run.csx file and paste it in to script file which is in newly created funtion in portal.

 IV.
-Download project.json File and upload it in newly created Function.
+Download project.json File and upload it in newly created Functions.